MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Invoke-MgLicenseUser.md

----
+﻿---
-external help file: Microsoft.Graph.Users.Actions-help.xml Module Name: Microsoft.Graph.Users.Actions ms.prod: users
-online version: https://learn.microsoft.com/powershell/module/microsoft.graph.users.actions/invoke-mglicenseuser
+external help file: Microsoft.Graph.Users.Actions-help.xml Module Name: Microsoft.Graph.Users.Actions online version: https://learn.microsoft.com/powershell/module/microsoft.graph.users.actions/invoke-mglicenseuser
 schema: 2.0.0
-ms.prod: users
 ---

 # Invoke-MgLicenseUser

 ## SYNOPSIS
 Reprocess all group-based license assignments for the user.
-To learn more about group-based licensing, see What is group-based licensing in Azure Active Directory.
+To learn more about group-based licensing, see What is group-based licensing in Microsoft Entra ID.
-Also see Identify and resolve license assignment problems for a group in Azure Active Directory for more details.
+Also see Identify and resolve license assignment problems for a group in Microsoft Entra ID for more details.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaLicenseUser](/powershell/module/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaLicenseUser?view=graph-powershell-beta)

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaLicenseUser](/powershell/module/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaLicenseUser?view=graph-powershell-beta)

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaLicenseUser](/powershell/module/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaLicenseUser?view=graph-powershell-beta)

 ## SYNTAX